Best Buy (NYSE:BBY) Releases FY 2023 Earnings Guidance

-Best Buy (NYSE:BBY – Get Rating) updated its FY 2023 earnings guidance on Tuesday.
+Best Buy (NYSE:BBY – Get Rating) issued an update on its FY 2023 earnings guidance on Tuesday morning.
 The company provided earnings per share guidance of $8.40-$9.00 for the period, compared to the consensus earnings per share estimate of $8.90.
 The company issued revenue guidance of $48.30 billion-$49.90 billion, compared to the consensus revenue estimate of $50.12 billion.

-Best Buy (NYSE:BBY – Get Rating) last posted its quarterly earnings data on Tuesday, May 24th.
-The technology retailer reported $1.57 earnings per share for the quarter, missing the consensus estimate of $1.61 by ($0.04).
-The company had revenue of $10.65 billion during the quarter, compared to analyst estimates of $10.43 billion.
-Best Buy had a net margin of 4.33% and a return on equity of 63.39%.
-The company’s revenue was down 8.5% compared to the same quarter last year.
-During the same quarter in the previous year, the business posted $2.23 EPS.
-On average, equities analysts anticipate that Best Buy will post 8.72 earnings per share for the current year.
+Best Buy (NYSE:BBY – Get Rating) last issued its earnings results on Tuesday, May 24th.
+The technology retailer reported $1.57 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $1.61 by ($0.04).
+Best Buy had a return on equity of 63.39% and a net margin of 4.33%.
+The firm had revenue of $10.65 billion during the quarter, compared to the consensus estimate of $10.43 billion.
+During the same quarter in the prior year, the business earned $2.23 earnings per share.
+Best Buy’s revenue for the quarter was down 8.5% on a year-over-year basis.
+On average, analysts expect that Best Buy will post 8.68 EPS for the current year.

-Several research analysts have recently issued reports on BBY shares.
-Wedbush reduced their target price on shares of Best Buy from $80.00 to $75.00 and set a buy rating on the stock in a research note on Wednesday, May 25th.
-Piper Sandler reduced their price objective on shares of Best Buy to $91.00 in a research note on Wednesday, May 25th.
-Barclays lowered shares of Best Buy from an overweight rating to an equal weight rating and set a $80.00 price objective on the stock. in a research note on Wednesday, May 25th.
-Truist Financial reduced their price objective on shares of Best Buy to $83.00 and set a hold rating on the stock in a research note on Thursday, May 19th.
-Finally, Zacks Investment Research raised shares of Best Buy from a sell rating to a hold rating and set a $76.00 price objective on the stock in a research note on Monday, May 23rd.
-Two investment analysts have rated the stock with a sell rating, six have given a hold rating and nine have assigned a buy rating to the company.
-According to MarketBeat, Best Buy has a consensus rating of Hold and a consensus target price of $94.88.
+Several equities analysts have weighed in on BBY shares.
+Barclays cut Best Buy from an overweight rating to an equal weight rating and set a $80.00 price objective on the stock. in a research note on Wednesday, May 25th.
+Wells Fargo & Company dropped their price objective on Best Buy to $82.00 in a research note on Wednesday, May 25th.
+StockNews.com cut Best Buy from a buy rating to a hold rating in a research note on Friday, May 27th.
+Citigroup dropped their price objective on Best Buy from $80.00 to $65.00 and set a sell rating on the stock in a research note on Wednesday, May 25th.
+Finally, JPMorgan Chase & Co. lowered their target price on Best Buy from $134.00 to $107.00 and set a buy rating on the stock in a research note on Monday, February 28th.
+Two analysts have rated the stock with a sell rating, six have issued a hold rating and nine have issued a buy rating to the company.
+Based on data from MarketBeat, the company has an average rating of Hold and an average price target of $94.88.

-In other Best Buy news, Chairman Richard M. Schulze bought 250,000 shares of Best Buy stock in a transaction dated Wednesday, May 25th.
-The stock was bought at an average price of $79.60 per share, with a total value of $19,900,000.00.
-Following the completion of the transaction, the chairman now owns 20,464,051 shares in the company, valued at approximately $1,628,938,459.60.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
-Also, insider Todd G. Hartman sold 2,000 shares of the business’s stock in a transaction dated Wednesday, March 9th.
-The shares were sold at an average price of $101.73, for a total transaction of $203,460.00.
+In other Best Buy news, CAO Mathew Watson sold 2,331 shares of Best Buy stock in a transaction dated Tuesday, March 22nd.
+The stock was sold at an average price of $99.06, for a total transaction of $230,908.86.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
+Also, insider Todd G. Hartman sold 1,188 shares of Best Buy stock in a transaction dated Thursday, April 21st.
+The shares were sold at an average price of $95.72, for a total value of $113,715.36.
+Following the transaction, the insider now directly owns 34,513 shares of the company’s stock, valued at approximately $3,303,584.36.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders have sold 36,955 shares of company stock worth $3,662,097.
-0.44% of the stock is owned by corporate insiders.
+In the last three months, insiders sold 95,522 shares of company stock valued at $8,387,282.
+0.44% of the stock is currently owned by insiders.

-A number of hedge funds and other institutional investors have recently modified their holdings of the business.
-Center for Financial Planning Inc. increased its position in Best Buy by 6.7% during the 3rd quarter.
-Center for Financial Planning Inc. now owns 1,890 shares of the technology retailer’s stock valued at $200,000 after purchasing an additional 118 shares during the period.
-Penserra Capital Management LLC boosted its holdings in shares of Best Buy by 17.6% during the 4th quarter.
-Penserra Capital Management LLC now owns 1,161 shares of the technology retailer’s stock worth $117,000 after buying an additional 174 shares in the last quarter.
-Cetera Investment Advisers boosted its holdings in shares of Best Buy by 6.3% during the 1st quarter.
-Cetera Investment Advisers now owns 5,144 shares of the technology retailer’s stock worth $468,000 after buying an additional 305 shares in the last quarter.
-EverSource Wealth Advisors LLC bought a new position in shares of Best Buy in the 4th quarter worth $36,000.
-Finally, Yousif Capital Management LLC lifted its holdings in shares of Best Buy by 1.1% in the 1st quarter.
-Yousif Capital Management LLC now owns 39,097 shares of the technology retailer’s stock worth $3,554,000 after purchasing an additional 415 shares in the last quarter.
-80.79% of the stock is owned by hedge funds and other institutional investors.
+Hedge funds have recently bought and sold shares of the business.
+Capital World Investors purchased a new position in shares of Best Buy during the first quarter worth about $99,081,000.
+Worldquant Millennium Advisors LLC grew its holdings in shares of Best Buy by 74.3% during the first quarter.
+Worldquant Millennium Advisors LLC now owns 207,135 shares of the technology retailer’s stock worth $18,829,000 after purchasing an additional 88,295 shares in the last quarter.
+Wealthfront Advisers LLC grew its holdings in shares of Best Buy by 276.5% during the first quarter.
+Wealthfront Advisers LLC now owns 20,220 shares of the technology retailer’s stock worth $1,838,000 after purchasing an additional 14,849 shares in the last quarter.
+Avalon Investment & Advisory purchased a new position in shares of Best Buy during the first quarter worth about $14,487,000.
+Finally, Virtu Financial LLC purchased a new position in shares of Best Buy during the first quarter worth about $1,184,000.
+80.79% of the stock is owned by institutional investors and hedge funds.

 Best Buy Co, Inc retails technology products in the United States and Canada.
 The company operates in two segments, Domestic and International.
 Its stores provide computing products, such as desktops, notebooks, and peripherals; mobile phones comprising related mobile network carrier commissions; networking products; tablets covering e-readers; smartwatches; and consumer electronics consisting of digital imaging, health and fitness, home theater, portable audio comprising headphones and portable speakers, and smart home products.